elasekness/BMS500C/Day 1.md

 * Avoid creating file names and directories with spaces.
 Use underscores, dashes, or periods instead to separate multi-part names.
 * Spaces need to be escaped in Linux (more on that later).
 For example, if you tried to make a directory called “my directory”,
-* mkdir would make two directories, “my” and “directory.”
+* mkdir would make two directories, `my` and `directory`.
 * Use autocomplete for speedier typing and to avoid typos.
 Autocomplete will fill in the unique part of a command or file.
-For example, if I had only one file in my directory that began with a “b,” I could type b and then press the tab key to autocomplete the name of the directory.
+For example, if I had only one file in my directory that began with a “b,” I could type `b` and then press the tab key to autocomplete the name of the directory.
 * Everything in Linux is case sensitive
 * Can’t find a command?
 Try `which` to see if the command is in your path – whether the command is in a location that the computer searches for executing commands.